 Nathan is the Pastor of Worship at Christ Covenant Church in Matthews, NC where he gets to plan and lead worship alongside a great team of pastors and musicians.
-He also speaks on the theology of worship, writes music in multiple styles, and plays concerts with friends and family.
+He also speaks on the theology of worship, writes music in various styles, and plays concerts with friends and family.

 Music and Theology

 Musically speaking, Nathan is a bit ecletic.
 He writes and records acoustic, folk-rock, instrumental, and congregational music.
 He's been influenced by the acoustic music of the 70s (James Taylor, Leo Kotke, Simon and Garfunkel), bluegrass and country (Johnny Cash, Lyle Lovett, Alison Krauss) pop-rock and blues (Mark Knophler, Sting, Little Feat), electronic music (current artists such as Martin Stimming) and classical music of all sorts.
 He grew up hearing and singing the harmonies of an old hymnal and listening to his parent's classical records.
-Mozart's clarinet concerto is still one of his favorite pieces.
+Mozart's Clarinet Concerto is still one of his favorite pieces.